Students sitting on the third floor of the Student Center studying and having conversations.

 Denied Appeals

-Students who are denied a SAP appeal decision may stay enrolled in the next semester, but must finance the semester without federal, state, and/or institutional aid.
+Students who are denied a SAP appeal decision may stay enrolled (providing that they are not academically suspended or dismissed), but must finance the academic year without federal, state, and/or institutional aid.
 Other payment options include:

 • Out-of-pocket payment – Visit the Office of Student Accounts website for information on accepted payment methods, deadlines, monthly payment plans and more.